Emre Kaplan

-Emre Kaplan (born 12 January 2001) is an Azerbaijani professional footballer who plays as a left-back for Adanaspor, on loan from Süper Lig club İstanbul Başakşehir.
-Born in Turkey, he has represented Azerbaijan at youth international level.
+Emre Kaplan (born 12 January 2001) is a Turkish professional footballer who plays as a left-back for Ümraniyespor, on loan from Süper Lig club İstanbul Başakşehir.
+Born in Turkey, he has represented Azerbaijan at youth international level (U-19), and later at the U-21 level before switching to representing Turkey in the U-21 team.

 Club career

 Kaplan made his professional debut with İstanbul Başakşehir in a 5–1 UEFA Champions League loss against Paris Saint-Germain on 9 September 2020.

 International career

 Born in Turkey, Kaplan is a youth international for Azerbaijan.